sch246/entity_numbering/README_en-US.md

 ## Features

 - Adds unique numbering to entities in the game (can be disabled)
+  - Named entities will have the tag: `entity_numbering.named`, which can also be used to prevent entities from being named
 - Broadcasts entity death messages (can be disabled)
 - Customizable death message broadcast range
 - Customizable separator between entity name and number
-- Special handling for zombies infecting villagers
+- Special handling for zombies infecting villagers and creeper explosions
-- Named entities will have the tag: `entity_numbering.named`, which can also be used to prevent entities from being named
 - Added the `resetname` command to clear names